Brayan008/my-appointments/README.md

 <h1 align="center">My appointment Services</h1>

+### Setting Up
+To use the system, it is necessary to start the services in a specific order.
+The process is detailed below:

+1. Start the Config Server
+* The first service to be started is the Config Server, located in the infrastructure module.
+This service provides configuration for the system's microservices.
+2. Start the Eureka Server
+3. Start the Gateway Server

+**Important Note:** To start the services, it is necessary to configure the appropriate profile in the `application.yml` file of each project.
+The profiles are described below:

+**Local Profile:** When using this profile, the service will automatically use the H2 database, so it will not be necessary to start the PostgreSQL database container.

+**Dev Profile:** If this profile is configured, you will need to follow the steps outlined to create and start the database container.

+### Pasos para levantar la base de datos

 1. **Create the container:** To create the container, run the following command in the terminal: `docker-compose up -d`.
 Once the creation is complete, go to the following pgAdmin URL in your browser: [http://localhost:8080/login?next=/](http://localhost:8080/login?next=/).

 2. **Enter credentials from the .env file:** Before proceeding, you need to enter your credentials from the `.env` file to access pgAdmin.
 Look for the `PGA_EMAIL` and `PGA_PASSWORD` variables and enter them during login.